 The main disadvantages of virtual machines are:

 - ⇒ Slow running.
-VMs are less efficient than a physical machine because they access the hardware indirectly.
+VMs are less efficient than physical machines because they access the hardware indirectly.

 - ⇒ Low performance.
 When several VMs are running on the same host, performance may be hindered.

 Every VM runs its own unique guest OS (operating system), thus enabling a group of VMs to sit alongside each other, each one with its unique OS.
 Multiple operating systems run side-by-side with a piece of software called a hypervisor to manage them.
 At the same time, desktop computers typically employ one OS to run the other operating systems within its program windows.

 For instance, a UNIX VM can sit beside a Linux VM, and every VM has a virtual hardware stack of its own comprised of libraries, binaries, applications, storage, network, and a unique CPU.

 The virtual hardware is mapped to the real hardware on the physical machine , which saves costs by reducing the need for physical hardware systems along with the associated maintenance costs that go with it.

 The OS on the VM recognizes components as the ones to construct a computer and thus uses them to run OS and applications on the VM.

 The VM is sandboxed from the rest of the system, meaning that the software inside a VM can’t escape or tamper with the computer itself.
 It produces an ideal environment for testing other operating systems, including beta releases, accessing virus-infected data, backups, and running software or applications on OS they weren’t originally intended for.

 Virtualization brings you many advantages.
 VMs allow you to consolidate multiple applications into one server, but as it is always the case, it has certain shortcomings, too.
 Because every VM has an OS, some significant issues can arise – especially when large projects are involved.
 Consequently, problems come about throughout the pipeline of software development.